FrederickBerndt/LLMClient/README.md

 ```

 #### Option 2: Install Dependencies with `pip-tools`
-`pip-tools` allows for better management of dependencies.
+`pip-tools` allows for easier installation of multiple dependencies.
 To use it:
 1. Install `pip-tools`:
    ```
    pip install pip-tools